Lexicon Gaming Convention: LexiCon 2015

-LexiCon has not traditionally focused on celebrity attendees.
-So, many guests were surprised to find such notable designers there as Philip duBarry (Revolution, Fidelities, Courtier), Corey Young (Gravwell), Tom Cleaver (Valley of the Kings), and Kerry Breitenstein (Crap or Slap) at Lexicon.
-In addition, popular celebrity blogger Kentucky Geek Girl was in attendance and celebrity podcaster Emery Buterbaugh of The Buterverse was hosting several major events.
+Celebrity attendees were not a traditional focus for LexiCon, but notable game designers such as Philip duBarry (Revolution, Fidelities, Courtier), Corey Young (Gravwell), Tom Cleaver (Valley of the Kings), and Kerry Breitenstein (Crap or Slap) were present.
+Kentucky Geek Girl, a popular celebrity blogger, and Emery Buterbaugh of The Buterverse podcast hosted several major events.

-LexiCon also had a special used game auction to raise money for Big Brother and Big Sisters of the Bluegrass at LexiCon 2015.
-This special event came about because of an unexpected basement flood at the "Lexicon Library Storage Facility."
-In the end, this auction raised over $250 for BBBS.
-And as with the first year, LexiCon gave out more than 100 games as prizes throughout the convention.
+A special used game auction was held at LexiCon 2015 to raise money for Big Brothers and Big Sisters of the Bluegrass, prompted by an unexpected basement flood at the "LexiCon Library Storage Facility."
+The auction raised over $250 for BBBS, and over 100 games were given out as prizes throughout the convention.